SpongePowered/SpongeDocs/source/plugin/commands/childcommands.rst

 :javadoc:`Builder#executor(CommandExecutor)` and the parameters for the executor are set to optional.

 What happens with errors in selection and argument parsing of child commands is dependent on whether this parent executor exists.
-If a parent exector has not been set, and if the requested child command could not be found or the arguments cannot be parsed, then an :javadoc:`ArgumentParseException` will be thrown.
+If a parent executor has not been set, and if the requested child command could not be found or the arguments cannot be parsed, then an :javadoc:`ArgumentParseException` will be thrown.

 .. warning::